 The folks over at B&H Photography have teamed up with professional wildlife photographer, Andy Biggs, to give aspiring photographers a few pointers on improving their game.
 The two-hour long seminar, Perfect Wildlife Photography and Post Editing with Adobe Lightroom 4 and Nik Software, has recently been made available to the public shown here:

-As you are seeing, the first half of the seminar is chock full of good tips to use when you are in the field shoooting, which is, as Biggs would suggest, where all the magic really happens.
-This is where a good wildlife photograph is truly made, not in the digital darkroom.
+The first half of the seminar is chock full of good tips to use when you are in the field shooting, which is, as Biggs would suggest, where all the magic really happens.
+This is where a good wildlife photograph is truly made—not in the digital darkroom.
 Much like any type of photography, the goal is to get the image as close to perfect in camera as possible.
-Here’s a few key points Biggs brings up:
+Here are a few key points Biggs brings up:

 - Pre-think your shot.
 When possible, take the time to think about what you are about to shoot.
 Consider the composition, angle, focal length, etc, beforehand.
 It will help you get the image you want without having to fire off tons of memory hogging images.

 - Shoot in full manual mode and always shoot RAW.
 These two tidbits come up often in many photography tutorials which should help you to fully appreciate their importance, especially the latter of the two.

 - Carry as much focal length as you can afford to buy and are able-bodied enough to carry around with you.
 That’s not to say you should overdo it, but a good quality, long lens will be helpful.
 And by all means, don’t be afraid to use wide lenses as well.